The Museum Orsay Paris (in French, Musée d’Orsay) is located on Rue de la Legion-d’Honneur, 1. Metro “Solferino”, RER “Musee d’Orsay”.

-The building was originally a railway station, Gare D’Orsay, built for the French railway company “Chemin de Fer de Paris à Orléans” (railway from Paris to Orléans).
-The building combined a beautiful Beaux-Arts aesthetic with cutting-edge technology, including elevators and escalators, luggage ramps and electrified tracks.
-It was the terminus of the railways of southwestern France until 1939.
-Given the modernity of the building, the debut of the station was planned to coincide with the Paris exhibition of 1900 “Universelle”.
-This world expo was held to highlight the innovations and inventions that transformed the world at the turn of the century.
-After such an important event, Gare D’Orsay served as a terminal for railways from South West France to Paris for almost four decades.
-By 1939, the station’s short platforms became unsuitable for longer trains.
-Therefore, after 1939, the building was used for suburban communications, and part of it became a postal center during World War II.
-In the war and post-war period, the building was also used for other purposes: for shooting several films, as a shelter, theater, hotel.
-In 1970, permission was given to demolish the station, but Jacques Duhamel, Minister of Culture, abandoned plans to build a new hotel in its place.
-The station was listed as a Historic Monument in 1978.
-The proposal to turn the station into a museum came from the directorate of museums in France.
-The idea was to build a museum that bridged the gap between the Louvre and the National Museum of Modern Art at the Georges Pompidou Centre.
-The plan was adopted by Georges Pompidou in 1974.
-In 1978, a competition was organized to design the new museum.
-ACT Architecture, a team of three young architects (Pierre Colboc, Renaud Bardon and Jean-Paul Philippon), was awarded a contract that included the creation of 20,000 square meters of floor space over four floors.
-In 1981, the Italian architect Gae Aulenti developed the interior design, including the interior layout, decoration, furniture and fittings of the museum.
-Finally, in July 1986, the museum was ready to receive its exhibits.
-It took 6 months to install about 2000 paintings, 600 sculptures and other works.
-The museum was officially opened in December 1986 by the president of the period, François Mitterrand.
-Since its grand debut, the museum has built an acclaimed art collection that spans painting, sculpture, photography and the decorative arts.
-The exhibition space is creatively distributed around the unusual building, which consists of several levels.
+The museum is located directly on the left bank of the Seine in a former railway station (Gare D’Orsay), built between 1898 and 1900.
+The museum displays a large collection of French art from 1848-1914, including paintings, sculpture, furniture and photography.
+Today it is considered one of the largest art museums in Europe and the world, a favorite among tourists in Paris and containing the world’s largest collection of Impressionist and Post-Impressionist masterpieces, many of which were previously housed in the Jeu de Paume National Gallery before the opening of the Orsay Museum in 1986 .
+The building was originally the Gare D’Orsay railway station, built for the French railway company “Chemin de Fer de Paris à Orléans” (railway from Paris to Orléans).
+The structure combined a beautiful Beaux Arts aesthetic with the cutting-edge technology of the time, featuring elevators and escalators, baggage ramps, and electrified tracks.
+Until 1939, it was the terminus of the railways in the southwestern direction of France, opened for the 1900 Paris exhibition “Universelle”.
+This world’s fair was held to showcase the innovations and inventions that transformed the world at the turn of the century.
+Following this important event, the Gare D’Orsay served as an important terminal for the railways of South-West France in Paris for four decades.
+By 1939 the station’s short platforms were no longer suitable for longer trains and after 1939 the terminal was used for commuter services, and part of it became a postal center during the Second World War.
+During the war and post-war times, this building was also used for the filming of several films, as a shelter, theater and hotel.
+In 1970, a decision was made to liquidate it, but the Minister of Culture, Jacques Duhamel, decided to save the historical building and refused to build a hotel on this site.
+The building was included in the list of historical monuments in 1978 and a proposal was received from the Directorate of French Museums to turn the station into a museum.
+The idea was to build a museum that would bridge the gap between the Louvre and the National Museum of Modern Art at the Georges Pompidou Centre.
+In 1974 the plan was approved by Georges Pompidou and in 1978 a competition was organized to design a new museum.
+The ACT Architecture team of three young architects (Pierre Colboc, Renaud Bardon and Jean-Paul Philippon) was awarded the contract, which included the creation of 20,000 square meters of space over four floors.
+In 1981, Italian architect Gae Aulenti developed the interior design, including the interior layout, decoration, furniture and fittings of the museum.
+Finally, in July 1986, the museum was ready to accept its exhibits.
+The installation of the exhibitions took 6 months to accommodate approximately 2,000 paintings, 600 sculptures and other works.
+In December 1986, President François Mitterrand officially and inaugurated the museum.
+Since that time, the museum has built a renowned art collection that includes painting, sculpture, photography and decorative arts.
+The exhibition space is creatively distributed around the unusual structure and consists of several levels.

-Museum Orsay Paris Guide and Map
+Museum Orsay Mini Guide and Map

-Level 2
+Level 2.

-— Francoise Cashin Gallery
+— Sculpture Terrace, Rodin Terrace, Francoise Cashin Gallery.

 — Collection of Max and Rosa Kaganovich

-– Temporary exhibitions.
-For 2018-2019 “Renoir father and son.
-Painting and cinema»
+— Temporary exhibitions: for 2018-2019 “Renoir father and son.
+Painting and cinema”

 – Banquet hall and restaurant

-Level 3.
-Decorative arts.
-Scandinavia, Germany.
+Level 3: Decorative arts Scandinavia, Germany.

-Level 4.
+Level 4:.
 Decorative arts.
 UK, Austria.

 Level 5.
-From Impressionism to Neo-Impressionism
+From Impressionism to Neo-Impressionism.

 On the fifth level there is also a summer terrace and the Campana café.